waytoamitj/ImageManager/README.md

 **2. Architecture Overview**

 a.
 Model Entity

 User : User entitled for registration.
 Registered user can upload, view and delete images through Imgur exposed APIs.

 Image : Artifact to upload, view and delete in Imgur application.

 b.
 Service

 User Service : To perform CRUD operations on registered User.

-Imgur Service : Service layer to interact with Imgur exposed APIs and execute upload, view and delete image operations for registered User.
+Imgur Service : This service class is responsible for interacting with the Imgur API using WebClient.
+Service layer to interact with Imgur exposed APIs and execute upload, view and delete image operations for registered User.

 c.
 Repository

 User repository: Extends JpaRepository to perform CRUD operations on the User entity.
 It includes a method to find a user by Id.

 d.
 Controller

 User Controller: User Controller defines REST endpoints to perform necessary actions.
 APIs exposed

 1. Register User :  /api/users/register  (POST)